 1) The penalty for misconduct is ejection of the player(s) from the game, and the forfeit of his/their right to play in his team’s next game.

 2) An ejected manager, coach, or player must leave the playing area.

 3) All ejected players names must be provided to the Division Representative, immediately.
 He will then notify the opposing manager of the next scheduled game.
 Failure to not play in the next scheduled game will result in forfeiting of that game.

 C. Gross Misconduct – Gross misconduct is pushing, shoving, striking, fighting, dangerous or violent play, or any other act by a manager, coach, or player involving an opponent, spectator, or umpire.

-1) The penalty for gross misconduct is ejection from the game and suspension for the next four games.
+1) The penalty for gross misconduct is ejection from the game and suspension for a minimum of four games.
 The ejected player or players must leave the playing area.

 NOTE: The umpire’s judgement determines if misconduct, or gross misconduct has taken place.
 The umpires have the authority to forfeit a game, if, in their judgment, the offense warrants that action.